Workplace Wellbeing & Behaviour Change

 Mental recovery

-This is the thinking behind the 5 Minute Wellbeing Challenge:
+This is the thinking behind the 5 Minute Wellbeing Challenge: small daily wellbeing activities designed to fit into busy schedules.

-Because sustainable wellbeing starts with achievable consistency.
+Because sustainable wellbeing begins with achievable consistency - not intensity.

 Simple